RWTH-HPC/sx-aurora-offloading/docs/install.md

 ### Building the NEC packaged version
 To build the packaged version by NEC (e.g. if debug information is needed) some Makefiles are provided.
 To get those clone the `llvm-dev` repository.

 ```
 git clone https://github.com/sx-aurora-dev/llvm-dev.git -b hpce/develop
 ```

 The actual LLVM repository and all required submodules can be cloned by doing:

 ```
 LLVM_BUILD_TYPE=Debug BUILD_TYPE=Debug BRANCH=hpce/develop REPOS=https://github.com/sx-aurora-dev make clone
 ```

 For the build process cmake, ninja and clang are required.

 ```
 module purge && module load DEVELOP cmake ninja-build clang
 ```
-If necessary, some parameters can be adjusted in the `ve-linux-steps.make` file.

 Afterwards LLVM can be build by issuing the following command:

 ```
 LLVM_BUILD_TYPE=Debug BUILD_TYPE=Debug BRANCH=hpce/develop REPOS=https://github.com/sx-aurora-dev make install
 ```